interaso/webpush/README.md

 # WebPush

-Lightweight library for sending web push notifications with zero dependencies.
+Lightweight Kotlin library for sending web push notifications with zero dependencies.

 This library by default uses blocking HTTP client provided in the JDK, but you can also use it only to build your requests and combine it with any HTTP library that suits your needs.